-Maliha Safri is an assistant professor in the economics department at Drew University, and has taught and published on political economy and migration.
+Maliha Safri is an associate professor in the economics department at Drew University, and has taught and published on political economy and migration.
 She has published articles in Signs, the Middle East Journal, edited book collections, and most recently a piece in the Economist’s Voice titled “The Economics of Occupation.”
 She has also been involved with popular education seminars and courses with activists for twelve years with the Center For Popular Economics, based at the University of Massachusetts in Amherst, and has been active with worker cooperatives in the NJ and NY metropolitan area.

 Selected Publications and Working Papers